abhinn14/feedback/README.md

     ```
     -   The React client will be available at `http://localhost:5173`.
     -   The Node.js API server will be running at `http://localhost:5001`.

+5. **Credentials**
+    Only exisiting admins can create new admin accounts.
+So add the first the admin manually by sending {"name":"","password":""} to `http://localhost:5001/api/signup` using POSTMAN API.

 ---